 - Dip half a cotton ball in apple cider vinegar, saturating yet squeezing out excess.

 - Apply the cotton ball on top of mole.

 - Use a band-aid to secure cotton ball over mole.

 - Leave the secured cotton ball on the mole for up to 8 consecutive hours each day.

-- Continue steps 1 though 4 until mole scabs up.
+- Continue steps 1 though 4 until mole scabs up and falls off.